shawnbot/next-pages/README.md

 }
 ```

-## Pages list
+## Page objects
-The `pages` export is an array of page objects, each of which is a [tree-model] node with the shape:
+Page objects are modified [tree-model] nodes with the shape:

 ```js
 {